donaldsonlab/Documents/Hardware Docs/RC_DeepLabCut_Instructions.md

 * *jump:* select frames where a particular body part or all body parts jumped more than \uf pixels from the last frame.
 * *fitting:* select frames if the predicted body part location deviates from a state-space model fit to the time series of individual body parts.
 Specifically, this method fits an Auto Regressive Integrated Moving Average (ARIMA) model to the time series for each body part.
 Thereby each body part detection with a likelihood smaller than pbound is treated as missing data.
 Putative outlier frames are then identified as time points, where the average body part estimates are at least \uf pixel away from the fits.
 The parameters of this method are \uf, pbound, the ARIMA parameters as well as the list of body parts to average over (can also be all).
 * *manual:* manually select outlier frames based on visual inspection from the user.

 ```
 deeplabcut.extract_outlier_frames(config_path,[‘videofile_path’],outlieralgorithm='manual')
 ```

-To see other notes and parmaters click [here](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/functionDetails.md#j-refinement-extract-outlier-frames)
+(To see other notes and parmaters click [here](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/functionDetails.md#j-refinement-extract-outlier-frames))

-#### Refinement of the labels with our GUI:
+### Refinement of the Labels with our GUI:
 Four scenarios are possible:
 * Visible body part with accurate DeepLabCut prediction.
 These labels do not need any modifications.
 * Visible body part but wrong DeepLabCut prediction.
 Move the label’s location to the actual position of the body part.